Approval Center – Revamped

 Previously the Approval Center allowed you to either permit a file or ignore it by the use of the following two buttons:

 The approval center has eliminated these buttons and now allows for optimum configuration.
 In the following example, we see file c:\users\bob\desktop\putty.exe in the approval center.

 Selecting the view button will open the View Request Window as shown in Figure 1.

 A Deeper Look into the View Request Window

 The first section of the VR window will display the file details:

 This section includes the full path, hash, and certificate(s) of the requested file.

 Additionally, the process will be shown, along with the hostname, username, and the date and time in which the request arrived.

-Important note: This dropdown box will display all applications that match.
+Important note: This dropdown box will display all applications in your environment that match.

 Add the file(s) to an existing application definition – This option will allow you to add the file to an already existing application.